jiegec/SPECCPU2017Harmony/README.md

 It currently supports running SPEC CPU 2017 int rate-1 and fp rate-1.

-Uses GCC 12.4.0 for compilation.
+Uses GCC 12.4.0 for compilation since v1.4.0(previously Clang 14 and Flang 20 were used).

 ## Usage